Submitty/submitty.github.io/_docs/developer/automated_grading.md

    sudo systemctl status submitty_autograding_worker
    ```

-_NOTE: When you re-run `sudo /usr/local/submitty/.setup/INSTALL_SUBMITTY.sh`, it will stop and
+_NOTE: When you re-run `sudo bash /usr/local/submitty/GIT_CHECKOUT/Submitty/.setup/install_submitty.sh`, it will stop and
 restart the autograding shipper and worker if it is running.
 (But it
 will not start the scheduler, if it is not currently running.)_